Transport and removal of a passive tracer in porous media employing surface washing: Introduction

-Cleaning and decontamination of porous surfaces is a complex process governed by diffusion, advection, and chemical and biological reaction mechanisms \cite{Landel2021,Geng2023}.
-The persistence of pathogens in porous materials, combined with their heterogeneous distribution across different materials, highlights the practical difficulties and inherent complexity of achieving effective decontamination \cite{Boone2007}.
-Additionally, often redistribution of the contaminant within the porous media can also occur during the decontamination process.
-Despite the importance of surface-washing techniques in industrial and hazard-management emergency-response contexts, the most used decontamination methods remain largely empirical \cite{Fryer2009}, with only a limited number of fundamental studies addressing the underlying transport mechanisms.
+Cleaning and decontamination of porous surfaces is a complex process governed by diffusion, advection, and chemical and biological reaction mechanisms, and is strongly influenced by factors such as pore structure, surface heterogeneity, and the interplay between surface and bulk fluid dynamics \cite{Wang2013,Landel2021,Geng2023}.
+The persistence of pathogens in porous materials, combined with their heterogeneous distribution across different materials, highlights the practical difficulties and inherent complexity of achieving effective remediation and decontamination \cite{Boone2007}.
+Additionally, redistribution of the contaminant within a porous medium can also occur during the decontamination process.
+Despite the importance of surface-washing techniques in industrial and hazard-management emergency-response contexts, the most used decontamination methods remain largely empirical \cite{Fryer2009,Landel2021,Wilson2022}, with only a limited number of fundamental studies addressing the underlying transport mechanisms.
 Consequently, both the design of industrial cleaning protocols and the development of hazard management strategies would benefit from a deeper physical understanding of the governing dynamics.